Experienced Trial Lawyers Assisting Victims of Marine Accidents & Casualties Nationwide

 Our mission statement is “Protecting Rights and Restoring Lives.”
 These are not merely words.
 We have the experience to protect your rights, the compassion to serve your needs and the skill to obtain the compensation you deserve.

 Keith Brais graduated from the Massachusetts Maritime Academy with a B.S. degree in marine engineering.
-Over his seven plus years working aboard ships and offshore oil rigs, he acquired three U.S. Coast Guard Licenses.
+Over his seven plus years working aboard ships and offshore oil rigs, he acquired three U.S. Coast Guard Licenses (now inactive).

 The attorneys at our firm represented maritime employers, cruise lines, insurance companies and other major players in the maritime industry for nearly 20 years.
 These “blue chip” marine employers and insurers can and do hire only the best available attorneys.
 The attorneys with Brais Law Firm now put their expertise and experience to fight for the rights of the individuals who have suffered serious personal injury or wrongful death of a loved one.